DomWilliams0/name-needed/.planning/backlog.md

 * food/drink vessels and wastage
 * consider defining AI in definitions with a collection of "features" rather than raw DSEs/behaviours
 * if only have 2 hands but have a very high priority to carry something, they can jam it somewhere (armpit or somewhere) and carry more capacity at a slow speed/high risk of falling/tripping/dropping
-* storage containers (e.g. chest)
+* if new activity fails immediately on the first tick, they stand there stupidly doing nothing until the next system tick - can this schedule an activity update next tick for them?
-	* containers can be communal and/or private
+* bug: society job is not notified if a subtask fails, causing it to be infinitely attempted
-* add "haul item" DSE (with "can haul" consideration)
+	* e.g. haul things into a container but it's full
-	* collect items (food/2-handed stone bricks etc) and store in communal/private chests
+	* a set of completed tasks should be maintained per job

 ## World generation
 * biomes
 * features e.g. trees, hills
-	* trees are entities, not blocks
+	* trees are entities, not (only) blocks
 	* accurate-ish rivers, caves
 	* magma very low down, or it just gets too hot